 Upholstery that is custom designed and fit to power wheelchairs.
 Many manufacturers also offer a selection of upholstery colors, ranging from black to neon, to allow for individual selection and differing tastes among consumers.

 Wheels, usually 8 to 10 inches in diameter, used on power chairs.
 These chairs may have pneumatic, semi-pneumatic, or solid tires.

 An orthosis which is pre-made in general anatomical sizes, ie. small, medium, and large.
 Pre-fabricated orthoses are fitted to the affected limb or spine to control mild neuromuscular and/or musculoskeletal disorders, or for the purpose of evaluating the need for a custom designed orthosis.

 Prostheses are not pre-made in general anatomical sizes except for a temporary residual limb interface used in the design for a preparatory prosthesis.

 The movement of the forearm so that the hand rests palm down on a surface.

 Custom designed and/or fitted anatomical devices applied externally to the human body for the purpose of restoring congenital and/or acquired neuromuscular and musculoskeletal dysfunctions of the human body associated with the complete or partial absence of a limb.

-An allied health practitioner specifically trained in providing prosthetic services at the direction of, and in consultation with, a licensed practicing physician.
+A health practitioner specifically trained in providing prosthetic services at the direction of, and in consultation with, a licensed practicing physician.